matrix-org/matrix-spec/content/client-server-api/modules/push.md

 ##### Recommendations for APNS

-The exact format for sending APNS notifications is flexible and up to the client app and its' push gateway to agree on.
+The exact format for sending APNS notifications is flexible and up to the client app and its push gateway to agree on.
 As APNS requires that the sender has a private key owned by the app developer, each app must have its own push gateway.
 It is recommended that: